fhamborg/newstsc/README.md

 If you only want to download the dataset, please click [here](https://github.com/fhamborg/newstsc/raw/master/newstsc-dataset.zip).

 # Installation
-To keep things easy, we use Anaconda for setting up requirements.
-If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/).
+To setup the required environment, we use Anaconda.
+If you haven't installed Anaconda yet, first follow their [installation instructions](https://docs.anaconda.com/anaconda/install/).
 NewsTSC was tested on MacOS and Ubuntu.
 Other OS may work, too.
 Let us know :-)

 ## Core installation
 ```bash